Speaker: Brenda Ratcliff, Mind Meld Coaching

 "Great session, thank you!
 Seamless use of technology too, awesome mahi."

 "Loved the session – thanks Aucklanders – from Christchurch."

 A handout with a summary of Brenda's presentation and links to videos she shared is available to download.
-The video of Brenda's presentation is available on GWN's YouTube channel here.
-The chat contributions to the event can be downloaded here.
+The video of Brenda's presentation is available on GWN's YouTube channel here and a transcript is available for download.
+The chat contributions to the event are also available.